-20% 10 years!
-Generate Income from the Grid.
+Up to 20% returns over 10 years!
+Generate income from the Grid.
 Cut your peak time electricity charges.

 Electricity Market Reform (EMR) is the cornerstone of the government’s programme to respond to the need to ensure security of supply, whilst decarbonising the supply and minimising the cost of energy to consumers.
 Alongside the introduction of Contracts for Difference to support investment in low-carbon generation, the introduction of the Capacity Market is the key reform introduced under EMR.